redis-stack/redis-stack-docs/docs/stack/get-started/install/binaries.md

 export PATH=/path/to/redis-stack-server/bin:$PATH
 {{< / highlight >}}

-If you have an existing Redis installation on your system, then you can choose override those override those PATH variables as before, or you can choose to only add redis-stack-server binary as follows:
+If you have an existing Redis installation on your system, then you can choose override those PATH variables as before, or you can choose to only add redis-stack-server binary as follows:

 {{< highlight bash >}}
 export PATH=/path/to/redis-stack-server/bin/redis-stack-server:$PATH